Accept your offer of enrollment

 Set your permanent Georgetown password

 If you have not already done so, set your permanent Georgetown password using the University login credentials provided in your decision letter.
 You’ll use these credentials to access the student portal, review financial aid, register for classes, and more.
 Once you have created your password, you can set up your Georgetown email account.

 All students on F-1 and J-1 visa status are required to have adequate health insurance.
 More specifically, J-1 Exchange Visitors are required by law to maintain adequate health insurance for themselves and for each of their J-2 dependents throughout their program of study.
 Immunization forms must be submitted to the Student Health Center.

 All students enrolled in a degree program must have a valid GOCard.
 Submit your photo to the GoCard office via email in order to ensure your ID card will be ready when you arrive at SCS.

-Plan travel keeping in mind that you must arrive in the United States no later than the program start date listed on your Form I-20 or DS-2019 and no earlier than 30 days prior to this date.
+We offer a variety of tools and resources to help you find off-campus housing and roommates.
+When making your travel plans, please keep in mind that you must arrive in the U.S. no later than the program start date listed on your Form I-20 or DS-2019 and no earlier than 30 days prior to this date.
 If you cannot enter by the date given on your immigration document contact our office at firstname.lastname@example.org.